 For example, NaCl undergoes complete ionization in its aqueous solution to render sodium ions (Na+) and chloride (Cl–) ions, whereas, acetic acid undergoes partial ionization to render some amount of acetate ions(CH3COO–) and hydrogen(H+) ions.

-- In case of a strong electrolyte, the dissociation reaction is said to be complete, thus moving in the forward direction only, whereas, in case of a weak electrolyte, the reaction is said to be reversible in nature.
+- In the case of a strong electrolyte, the dissociation reaction is said to be complete, thus moving in the forward direction only, whereas, in the case of a weak electrolyte, the reaction is said to be reversible in nature.